Semrush helps you:

 All you need to do is create two versions of your page.
 And Google Optimize will randomly show users one version of the page.

-For example, we recently split test two different versions of this squeeze page.
+For example, some time ago we split test two different versions of this squeeze page.

 Exploding Topics – Newsletter Page